ctolon/PythonInterfaceDemo/README.md

                         Min crossed rows (default: None) --maxchi2tpc MAXCHI2TPC
-                        max chi2/NclsTPC (default: None) --cutLister           List all of the analysis cuts from CutsLibrary.h (default: False) --MCSignalsLister     List all of the MCSignals from MCSignalLibrary.h (default: False)
-  --debug {NOTSET,DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                        execute with debug options (default: INFO)

-Choice List For tableMaker/tableMakerMC Process:
-  --process [PROCESS [PROCESS ...]]
-                        Process Selection options for tableMaker/tableMakerMC
-                        Data Processing and Skimming (when a value added to parameter, process value is converted from false to true) (default: None)
-  Full                  Build full DQ skimmed data model, w/o centrality FullTiny              Build full DQ skimmed data model tiny FullWithCov           Build full DQ skimmed data model, w/ track and
-                        fwdtrack covariance tables
-  FullWithCent          Build full DQ skimmed data model, w/ centrality BarrelOnly            Build barrel-only DQ skimmed data model, w/o
-                        centrality
-  BarrelOnlyWithCov     Build barrel-only DQ skimmed data model, w/ track cov
-                        matrix
-  BarrelOnlyWithV0Bits  Build full DQ skimmed data model, w/o centrality, w/
-                        V0Bits
-  BarrelOnlyWithEventFilter
-                        Build full DQ skimmed data model, w/o centrality, w/ event filter BarrelOnlyWithCent    Build barrel-only DQ skimmed data model, w/ centrality MuonOnly              Build muon-only DQ skimmed data model MuonOnlyWithCov       Build muon-only DQ skimmed data model, w/ muon cov matrix
-  MuonOnlyWithCent      Build muon-only DQ skimmed data model, w/ centrality MuonOnlyWithFilter    Build muon-only DQ skimmed data model, w/ event filter OnlyBCs               Analyze the BCs to store sampled lumi

-Choice List centrality-table Parameters:
-  --est [EST [EST ...]]
-                        centrality-table configurable options (when a value
-                        added to parameter, value is converted from -1 to 1) (default: None)
-  V0M                   Produces centrality percentiles using V0 multiplicity.
-                        -1: auto, 0: don't, 1: yes.
-Default: auto (-1)
-  Run2SPDtks            Produces Run2 centrality percentiles using SPD
-                        tracklets multiplicity. -1: auto, 0: don't, 1: yes.
-                        Default: auto (-1)
-  Run2SPDcls            Produces Run2 centrality percentiles using SPD
-                        clusters multiplicity. -1: auto, 0: don't, 1: yes.
-                        Default: auto (-1)
-  Run2CL0               Produces Run2 centrality percentiles using CL0
-                        multiplicity. -1: auto, 0: don't, 1: yes.
-Default:
-                        auto (-1)
-  Run2CL1               Produces Run2 centrality percentiles using CL1
-                        multiplicity. -1: auto, 0: don't, 1: yes.
-Default:
-                        auto (-1)

-Choice List PID options:
-  --pid [PID [PID ...]]
-                        Pid Selection options for TPC and TOF (when a value added to parameter, pid-<type> is converted from -1 to
-                        1) (default: None)
+                        max chi2/NclsTPC (default: None)

+Data processor options: tof-pid, tpc-pid, tpc-pid-full:
-  el                    Produce PID information for the Electron mass
-                        hypothesis, overrides the automatic setup: the
-                        corresponding table can be set off (0) or on (1) mu                    Produce PID information for the Muon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pi                    Produce PID information for the Pion mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) ka                    Produce PID information for the Kaon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pr                    Produce PID information for the Proton mass hypothesis, overrides the automatic setup: the
-                        corresponding table can be set off (0) or on (1) de                    Produce PID information for the Deuterons mass hypothesis, overrides the automatic setup: the
-                        corresponding table can be set off (0) or on (1) tr                    Produce PID information for the Triton mass hypothesis, overrides the automatic setup: the
-                        corresponding table can be set off (0) or on (1) he                    Produce PID information for the Helium3 mass hypothesis, overrides the automatic setup: the
-                        corresponding table can be set off (0) or on (1) al                    Produce PID information for the Alpha mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1)
+  --pid [PID ...]
+Produce PID information for the particle mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) (default: None) el                    Produce PID information for the Electron mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) mu                    Produce PID information for the Muon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pi                    Produce PID information for the Pion mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) ka                    Produce PID information for the Kaon mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) pr                    Produce PID information for the Proton mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) de                    Produce PID information for the Deuterons mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) tr                    Produce PID information for the Triton mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) he                    Produce PID information for the Helium3 mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1) al                    Produce PID information for the Alpha mass hypothesis, overrides the automatic setup: the corresponding table can be set off (0) or on (1)

+Additional Helper Command Options:
+  --cutLister           List all of the analysis cuts from CutsLibrary.h (default: False) --MCSignalsLister     List all of the MCSignals from MCSignalLibrary.h (default: False) --debug DEBUG         execute with debug options (default: INFO) --logFile             Enable logger for both file and CLI (default: False)

+Choice List for debug Parameters:
+  NOTSET                Set Debug Level to NOTSET DEBUG                 Set Debug Level to DEBUG
+  INFO                  Set Debug Level to INFO WARNING               Set Debug Level to WARNING ERROR                 Set Debug Level to ERROR CRITICAL              Set Debug Level to CRITICAL
 ```

 You will receive a message that. also the command can likewise be added after configuring other parameters.
 For example: